MiDataInt/midataint.github.io/_docs/installation/mdi.md

 In local mode, you run the R Shiny server on your desktop or laptop computer, which acts as both the web server and client (i.e., browser).

-{% include figure.html file="server-modes/local.png" title="Test." caption="This is a test caption for this figure." %}
+{% include figure.html file="server-modes/local.png" %}

 First, you must install R: